Formula for a Murder

 Formula for a Murder (7, Hyden Park – La casa maledetta) is a 1985 Italian giallo film co-written and directed by Alberto De Martino.

 The film was shot in Boston and Italy, and was one of the last films directed by De Martino.
-When it was released in Italy, it war marketed as a more traditional horror film, while retrospective analysis compared it to 1960s thrillers such as Taste of Fear (1961).
+When it was released in Italy, it was marketed as a more traditional horror film, while retrospective analysis compared it to 1960s thrillers such as Taste of Fear (1961).

 Plot

-A handsome teacher named Craig marries a wealthy, wheelchair-using woman named Joanna who suffers from PTSD and is tormented by a traumatic event that happened in her past.
+A handsome teacher named Craig marries a wealthy, wheelchair-using woman named Joanna who has PTSD and is tormented by a traumatic event that happened in her past.
 As a child, she was raped by a psychotic priest and thrown down a flight of stairs.
 The priest used a doll to lure her to the crime scene.

 Her attractive female caretaker Ruth has a lesbian attraction to her and tries to stop the marriage.
 As if Joanna doesn't have enough problems, her husband only married her to steal her money.
 He is trying to stop her from donating one-half of her wealth to a church project to which her deceased father committed her while upon his deathbed.

 One by one, priests start turning up dead, as the murder plot unfolds.
 One priest has his throat cut while in a confession booth, another has his head bashed in with a heavy blunt object.
 Joanna's doctor warns her that she has a bad heart and that she shouldn't allow herself to get overly agitated nor too aroused during sex.
 Joanna begins to experience hallucinations in which she sees a leering priest stalking her while holding a bloody doll in his hands.